Skip to content

 Notes:

-• If one side has no usable observed max, blending is normalized over available sides.
+• If one side has no usable observed max, the other side still contributes.

 • If neither side has usable observed max, this cap is effectively disabled for that hour.